phamorim05/phamorim05/README.md

 - 👋 Hi, I’m Pedro Henrique de Amorim (@phamorim05)
 - 👀 I’m interested in demonstrate portfolio and learning
 - 🌱 I’m currently learning Data Science
-- 📫 How to reach me phamorim05@gmail.com
+- 📫 How to reach me Linkedin: www.linkedin.com/in/pedro-henrique-de-amorim-7502a438

 <!---
 phamorim05/phamorim05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.